Scholar · Teacher · Writer

 Institutional Service

-Organizing the upcoming conference themed “Errors in Our Expectations” at the City College of New York alongside Missy Watson[cite: 2].
+Organizing the upcoming conference — themed "Errors in Our Expectations" — at the City College of New York, alongside Missy Watson.

 Chair, Global English Forum

-Serving the profession as Chair and Executive Committee Member of the Global English Forum[cite: 2].
+Serving as Chair and Executive Committee Member of the MLA Global English Forum, facilitating scholarship and advocacy at the intersection of global Englishes, translingualism, and writing pedagogy.

 Council on Basic Writing